Mady Villiers

-Mady Kate Villiers (born 26 August 1998) is an English cricketer who plays for Essex, Sunrisers and Southern Brave as a right-arm off break bowler.
+Mady Kate Villiers (born 26 August 1998) is an English cricketer who plays for Essex, Sunrisers and Manchester Super Giants as a right-arm off break bowler.
 In July 2019, she was named in England's squad for the Women's Twenty20 International (WT20I) fixtures of the 2019 Women's Ashes series, making her WT20I debut for England against Australia on 31 July 2019.

 Early and personal life

 Villiers was born on 26 August 1998 in Havering, Greater London.
 She attended Shenfield High School, winning several school-county cricket titles during her time there, and scored her first century off 65 balls, aged 14 in a Schools' Cup semi-final.
+She also played youth cricket for Bentley Cricket Club, helping its under-16 girls' team win the Essex Girls Matchplay title in 2014.
 Villiers is a vegan.